 Student Financial Aid Details

-Secrets to getting the best Oregon scholarships and financial aid
+Secrets to getting the best scholarships and financial aid in Oregon.

-Like all community colleges, students commute to campus daily.
+As with most community colleges, the student body is non-residential.
 However, that doesn’t mean that there aren’t the same kinds of activities and clubs that you would find at a college with dormitories.
-There’s the Associated Student Government, which helps to unite the three campuses and keeps the entire student body represented.
-The Byline is the campus’s student-published newspaper, which any student can submit an article for.
+The core student association is the Associated Student Government, which helps to unite the three campuses and keeps the entire student body represented.
+The Byline is the campus’s student-published newspaper, for which any student can submit an article.

-There are over 15 clubs you can participate in, including: Art Club, Book Club, Drama Club, Physics Club, Christ on Campus, Environmental Sustainability Club and Spanish Study Club, just to name a few.
-If you can’t find one that fits your needs, RCC – Redwood allows you to create your own.
+In addition, there are dozens of student clubs and association including: Art Club, Book Club, Drama Club, Physics Club, Christ on Campus, Environmental Sustainability Club and Spanish Study Club, just to name a few.
+If you can’t find one that fits your needs, the Student Services office will guide you through the process of creating your own.
 And if your grades are good enough, you can participate in the activities planned by Phi Theta Kappa, the international honor society for community colleges.

 Student Enrollment Demographics